Data push node

 Assignment node

-An assignment node has a default node output parameter.
-No additional output parameter configuration is required.
+An assignment node has a default output parameter.
+No additional configuration is required.

 Other SQL query nodes

-Other SQL query nodes do not have default node output parameters.
-You must go to Node Context Parameters in the Scheduling Settings panel on the right side of the node, find Node output parameters, and click Add Assignment Parameter to pass the current query results to the downstream data push node through parameters.
+Other SQL query nodes do not have default output parameters.
+Go to Node Context Parameters in the Scheduling Settings panel on the right side of the node, find Node output parameters, and click Add Assignment Parameter to pass the query results to the downstream data push node.

 4. You have created a data push node and configured the SQL query node as the upstream node.